Probate Q&A Series

 • Partition adds costs: court, surveyor, appraisal, legal fees, commissions.

-• Consider selling property through probate to avoid separate partition costs.
+• Consider selling property through probate to avoid separate partition costs, if the personal representative has authority to sell.

 Ready to Discuss Your Case?